Natural orbital description of the halo nucleus 6He: Results

 The initial oscillator basis NCCI calculations from which we derive natural orbitals for $\isotope[6]{He}$ cover a range of oscillator basis parameters $\hw=10\,\MeV$ to $40\,\MeV$ with truncations $\Nmax\leq16$, as considered in Ref.~\cite{caprio2014:cshalo}.
 The NCCI calculations are carried out using the code MFDn~\cite{maris2010:ncsm-mfdn-iccs10,aktulga2013:mfdn-scalability}, with the JISP16 two-body internucleon interaction~\cite{shirokov2007:nn-jisp16} plus Coulomb interaction.

 The ground state energy eigenvalues obtained for $\isotope[6]{He}$ using the harmonic oscillator (dashed lines) and natural orbital (solid lines) bases are compared in Fig.~\ref{fig-scan}(a).
 The energies from the natural orbital calculations are lower (thus, by the variational principle, closer to the true value) than those from the harmonic oscillator calculations and are also less dependent upon $\hw$.
-The improvement in convergence afforded by the natural orbitals ranges from approximately one step in $\Nmax$ in the vicinity of the variational minimum ($\hw\approx15\text{--}20\,\MeV$) to several steps in $\Nmax$ towards the ends of the calculated $\hw$ range~\cite{fn-nmax-step}.
+The improvement in convergence afforded by the natural orbitals ranges from approximately one step in $\Nmax$ in the vicinity of the variational minimum ($\hw\approx15\text{--}20\,\MeV$) to several steps in $\Nmax$ towards the ends of the calculated $\hw$ range.\footnote{We consider steps of $2$ in the number of oscillator quanta, since we restrict our attention to the positive parity sector for the present calculations.}

 For the $\isotope[6]{He}$ proton radius, shown in Fig.~\ref{fig-scan}(b), the natural orbital basis NCCI calculations lead the harmonic oscillator basis calculations in convergence by more than one step in $\Nmax$ at $\hw\approx20\,\MeV$ and by several steps in $\Nmax$ at the high end of the $\hw$ range.
 These radii obtained from the natural orbital calculations are also less dependent upon $\hw$ than those obtained from the harmonic oscillator calculations.